-In May 2014, August 2015, March 2016, April 2016 and May 2016, the FASB issued amended revenue recognition guidance to clarify the principles for recognizing revenue from contracts with customers.
+In May 2014, August 2015, March 2016, April 2016 and May 2016, the Financial Accounting Standards Board ("FASB") issued amended revenue recognition guidance to clarify the principles for recognizing revenue from contracts with customers.
 The guidance requires an entity to recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 The guidance also requires expanded disclosures relating to the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 Additionally, qualitative and quantitative disclosures are required about customer contracts, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
-The standard allows the Company to transition to the new model using either a full or modified retrospective approach, and early adoption is not permitted.
-The Company has determined that it will use the modified retrospective approach.
-This guidance will be effective for the Company's interim and annual periods beginning January 1, 2018.
-As of the end of the fourth quarter of 2017, the Company had nearly completed its assessment of this amended guidance and it does not expect that the adoption of this standard will not have a material impact on the timing and amount of revenue recognized, but it expects to provide expanded disclosures as a result of the adoption.
-The Company will continue to evaluate the impact of the amended guidance as it pertains to presentation and disclosure.
+The Company adopted this new standard on January 1, 2018, utilizing the modified retrospective approach.
+There was no impact to the amount or timing of revenue that the Company had recognized in prior periods.
+See Note 2 - Revenue Recognition for additional accounting policy and transition disclosures.